krzysztofzablocki/Sourcery/guides/Usage.md

   - <source file path>
 ```

 Or you can provide project which will be scanned and which source files will be processed.
 You can use several `project` or `target` objects to scan multiple targets from one project or to scan multiple projects.
+You can provide paths to XCFramework files if your target has any and you want to process their `swiftinterface` files.

 ```yaml
 project: